KarmaFaber/ft_printf_test/README.md

 * Check the open issues or open a new issue to start a discussion around your feature idea or the bug you found.
 * Fork the repository, make your changes, and add yourself to AUTHORS.md
-* Send a pull request
+* Send a pull request.

 ## ➾ Versioning